- Trip Code: N-MT-140

 - Trip Starts/Ends: Kathmandu/ Kathmandu

-- Accomodation: Standard hotel in Kathmandu & Tea-house in Trekking
+- Accomodation: Tourist Hotel in Kathmandu & Tea-house in Trekking

 Manaslu trek is the scenic adventurous hiking trip that goes around Mt.
 Manaslu (8163 meters/26781 feet), the eight tallest mountains in the world.
 The route of Manaslu trekking here mentioned is also famed as Manaslu Round Trekking as well as Manaslu Circuit Trekking.
 Trekking in Manaslu zone was officially opened for tourists by Nepal Government in 1991 AD.